yuvipanda/jupyter-sshd-proxy/README.md

 - `jupyter-sshd` itself must be pre-installed in the container - you *can not* dynamically install it with `!pip` after you start the container.

+The docker image `quay.io/yuvipanda/pangeo-jupyter-sshd-proxy:latest` can be used for testing purposes.
+It it is based on the pangeo-notebook docker image, and has the pre-requisites required pre-installed.
+You can find the source `Dockerfile` for it in this repository.

 ### Client pre-requisites

 [websocat](https://github.com/vi/websocat) must be installed on the client machine.